esselltwo/gradr/README.md

 * The first column contains the names
 * The second column contains the student IDs (which can be any string but are usually numbers)

-Gradesheet files record a list of scores on individual assignments, along with the max points possible and the name of the assignment type.
+Assignment gradesheet files record a list of scores on individual assignments, along with the max points possible and the name of the assignment type.
 They are intended for *one* type of assignment: one file for quizzes, one for homework, etc.
-*The first row has a blank entry, the name of the assignment type, then numbers giving the maximum points for each assignment *Below the first row:
+*The first row has a blank entry, the name of the assignment type, then numbers giving the maximum points for each assignment *Assignment types/names need to be unique!
+They will be used as dict keys *Below the first row:
   *The first column has student IDs
   *The second column has the number of assignments to drop (this can vary between students because of excused absences, etc.)
   *The remaining columns have individual assignment scores

-Finally, the processGradescope method can be used to turn a Gradescope output CSV into a gradesheet file.
-The formatting of these is slightly different and is documented in gradr.py (or here once I write it.)
+Exam gradesheet files record exam scores
+They are intended to hold *all* the exam scores at once, and they are what processGradescope produces *The first row has a blank entry and then a list of exam names *Assignment types/names need to be unique!
+They will be used as dict keys *Below the first row:
+  *The first column has studen IDs
+  *The remaining columns have the exam score